-To avoid a hacker draining your entire bank account with a single phishing attack, use a seperate credit card online.
+To avoid a hacker draining your entire bank account with a single phishing attack, use a separate credit card online.
 You can load up a virtual credit card for single payments or recurring ones to protect your main bank account.

 A firewall acts as a buffer between you, your computer and online threats, so they can help reduce the chances of phishing attacks getting through to your device.
 By blocking suspicious traffic and ensuring you don’t access suspicious sites, firewalls serve as a handy tool for the detection of phishing.

 Pop-up windows often masquerade as legitimate components of a website, but most of them are phishing attempts.
 NordVPN’s Threat Protection feature can stop invasive ads, including pop-ups and autoplay ads.
 You can try the NordVPN app with a 30-day money-back guarantee.

 PRO TIP: If your email is hacked, this could compromise any other services to which you signed up using that email address.
 If you’re the victim of a phishing email attack, make sure to change your authentication details on any associated accounts.

 - Banking scams: You might get a text message or email claiming that you’ve set up a new payee, or informing you of some suspicious activity, all of which require you to click a link to confirm.
 But 9 times out of 10 you won’t even have a bank account with them.
 The intrigue alone might make you click the link, but if you don’t have an account with said bank – don’t click any links.